 3. Home Visitation Transfer - Funding for evidence-based home visiting programs are transferred from the Council for Children and Families within the Department of Social and Health Services to the Department.
-Included is \$1.1 million for contracts with home visitation program providers, one FTE staff, and associated expenses.
+Of the funds transferred, \$1.145 million is provided to the newly created Home Visiting Services Account.
+Included within amounts transferred is funding for contracts with home visitation program providers, one FTE staff, and associated expenses.
 This transfer is effective July 1, 2010.